Rugby league in South Africa

 Rugby league is a largely unknown team sport played in South Africa.
 There has been multiple attempts to establish the sport in the country throughout history.
 Today the sport is administered by the South African Rugby League.

-The sport has long struggled in South Africa due to traditional schism dispute over professionalism in rugby and the apartheid era objecting to racially integrated teams.
+The sport has long struggled in South Africa due to traditional schism dispute over professionalism in rugby league and the apartheid system objecting to racially desegregated teams.
 The sport today still lacks state funding due South African Sports Confederation and Olympic Committee not recognising the sport as separate to rugby union.